Pif Gadget

-Pif Gadget was a French comic magazine for children that ran from 1969 to 1993 and 2004 to 2009.
+Pif Gadget (also simply known as Pif) was a French comics magazine for children that ran from 1969 to 1993 and 2004 to 2009.
 Its readership peaked in the early 1970s.

 Predecessors

 Pif has its origins in Le Jeune Patriote, a youth magazine published by French Communists during the German occupation of France during World War II.
 It was published illegally from January 1942 but became legal from 1944.
 In 1945 it was renamed Vaillant, Le Jeune Patriote.
 In 1946 its title was shortened to Vaillant, with the tag, "le journal le plus captivant" (The Most Captivating Magazine).
 For the April issue of 1965, the title was changed to Vaillant, le journal de Pif, due to the popularity of its character Pif, a dog character created by José Cabrero Arnal.
 Until 1969, Vaillant had, like its competitors, serialized some stories over several issues, but the magazine in this incarnation ended with issue number 1238 on February 23, 1969.